Dukes Creek Falls Recreation Area Info

 HIKING TRAIL: Moderate difficulty, 2.5 miles round trip.

 AMENITIES: The hiking trail’s first 1/10-mile is wheelchair-accessible, leading to a viewing platform.
-From there, anyone can get a view of Dukes Creek Falls without having to hike the entire tail.
+From there, anyone can get a view of Dukes Creek Falls without hiking the entire trail.
 There are also restrooms and 4 picnic tables with grills and trash cans nearby.

 The national forest that surrounds Dukes Creek was named after the Chattahoochee River.
 Chatta means stone and ho chee means flowered or marked in the Muskogean dialect.
 Georgia’s European settlers simply adopted the name used by natives.